 Expertise: Choral Music Education

-Matthew L. Garrett, Associate Professor of Music Education, Director of Choirs and Coordinator of Undergraduate Studies in Music and Music Education, joined the faculty at Case Western Reserve University in 2009.
-He teaches undergraduate and graduate level courses in music education (Conducting, Choral Methods and Materials, Student Teaching Seminar and Sociology of Music Education) and he directs the Case Concert Choir.
-Garrett also facilitates a vocal skills and pedagogy course, University Chorale, and he supervises undergraduate and graduate student teachers Garrett also serves as faculty advisor for the Case Men’s Glee Club, the oldest student organization on campus (founded in 1897 at the Case Institute of Technology).
-Most recently, he has worked with the University Center for Innovation in Teaching and Education (UCITE) as Faculty Facilitator for the Learning Fellows program.
+Matthew L. Garrett, Associate Professor of Music Education, Director of the University Center for Innovation in Teaching and Education (UCITE), and Coordinator of Undergraduate Studies in Music Education, joined the faculty at Case Western Reserve University in 2009.
+In the Department of Music, he teaches undergraduate and graduate level courses in music education and serves as faculty advisor for the Case Men’s Glee Club, the oldest student organization on campus (founded in 1897 at the Case Institute of Technology).

-Dr. Garrett’s research interests include the development and utilization of critical thinking skills in music classrooms, and LGBTQ+ issues in music education.
+Dr. Garrett’s research interests include the exploration of LGBTQ issues in music education and the development and utilization of critical thinking skills in music classrooms.
 He has published in Journal of Research in Music Education, Research Studies in Music Education, Bulletin for the Council of Research in Music Education, UPDATE: Applications of Research in Music Education, International Journal of Research in Choral Singing, Research Perspectives in Music Education, Choral Journal, TRIAD: The Official Publication of the Ohio Music Education Association, Florida Music Director and Journal of the Society for American Music.
 Garrett received a Glennan Fellowship to support his instructional work (2013) and a W.P.
 Jones Presidential Faculty Development Award to support his research (2013) at CWRU.
-In 2012, he was a nominee for the CWRU Wittke Award for Excellence in Undergraduate Teaching.
+He has been nominated twice for the CWRU Wittke Award for Excellence in Undergraduate Teaching.

 Dr. Garrett has been interviewed regarding his research on developing critical thinking skills for articles in the national music education journal Teaching Music.
-His work incorporating critical thinking strategies in choral rehearsal environments was published in a music text series from Hal Leonard and McGraw Hill Education, Voices in Concert.
-Sequential sight-singing and musicianship skills are combined in an ability-appropriate, comprehensive approach to learning in this print/online resource.
+His strategies for incorporating critical thinking skills in choral rehearsal environments were published as part of a hybrid print/online music text series from Hal Leonard and McGraw Hill Education, Voices in Concert.

 Before joining the Case Western Reserve faculty, Garrett was a music educator in Central Florida and Southeast Massachusetts public schools at the middle and high school levels.
 While in Boston, he was the conductor of the Handel and Haydn Society Children’s Choruses.
 Under his direction, the Youth Chorus was selected to perform in the 2006 American Choral Directors Association Eastern Division Conference in New York City.
 Garrett worked closely with the Society’s educational outreach program for six years to shape a comprehensive musicianship curriculum for students in the Vocal Apprenticeship Program and he founded a new ensemble specifically for students working through their adolescent voice change.